microsoft/PowerPlatformConnectors/independent-publisher-connectors/HubSpot CMS/README.md

-# HubSpot CRM
+# HubSpot CMS
-HubSpot’s CRM platform has all the tools and integrations you need for marketing, sales, content management, and customer service.
+HubSpot’s CMS platform has all the tools and integrations you need for marketing, sales, content management, and customer service.
 CMS Hub powers your website with a CMS that makes it easy to grow better.
 Developers build using flexible themes and content structures.
 Marketers easily edit and create pages on their own.
 Customers get a personalized, secure experience.

 ## Publisher: Hitachi Solutions